 Between wash days

-Smooth a tiny amount of Miracle Maca Moisture Balm over your curls to refresh.
+Smooth a pea size amount of Miracle Maca Moisture Balm over your curls to refresh.
+Emulsify in your hands first then smooth and scrunch in.